philipmat/philipmat.github.io/_posts/2011-08-19-di_speed_redux.markdown

 <A name="noregcheck"> </A>
-## performance without registration checks
+## Performance without Registration Checks

 The following table displays the improvements that took place once the registration check was removed.
 I expected more impressive gains; I guess all containers but **Unity** have really efficient registration checks and as a result have only posted gains that hovered mostly between 1.1x to 1.3x, with a few weird numbers in between.